bbostami385-svg/NovaPlus-Social/README.md

 ## Overview

-Nova Plus is a modern, AI-powered social media platform designed to connect people across the world.
+NovaPlus Social is a modern, AI-powered social media platform designed to connect people across the world.
 It integrates **Bayojid AI** for smart AI chat features and content recommendations, providing a unique and interactive user experience.

 - User-friendly interface for web and mobile